What is Kiln Dried Timber

 Find Your Timber Solution at Modinex

-Charlton is a seasoned advisor in construction and design, collaborating with builders, developers, and architects to deliver exceptional projects.
-With extensive experience as a head of projects, Charlton combines deep knowledge of natural timber, aluminium, and concrete to provide innovative and inspiring design solutions.
+Joel is an integral team member of NSW projects division with over a decade as a consultant to architects and builders.
+With extensive experience as a head of projects, Joel Leitch combines deep knowledge of natural timber, aluminium, and concrete to provide innovative and inspiring design solutions.